Contents

 All employers, with the exception of the United States federal government, are required to abide by the District’s minimum wage laws.
 Employers include the District of Columbia government, and any individual, partnership, general contractor, subcontractor, association, corporation, business trust, or any person acting directly or indirectly in the interest of an employer in relation to an employee.
 See D.C Code §§ 32-1002(3), 1003.

-Examples of employers under the District’s law may include, but are not limited to: restaurants and bars, retail stores, construction companies, hotels and health care providers, schools and institutions of higher learning, and District of Columbia governmental agencies.
+Examples of employers under the District’s law may include, but are not limited to: restaurants and bars, retail stores, construction companies, hotels, health care providers, schools and institutions of higher learning, and District of Columbia governmental agencies.

 - regularly spends more than 50% of their working time in the District of Columbia; or